Kimono: Sleeve length and construction

-Both men's and women's kimono feature sleeves considered relatively short, with men's sleeves shorter than women's.
+Both men's and women's kimonos feature sleeves considered relatively short, with men's sleeves shorter than women's.
 Though lengths can vary by a few centimetres, these lengths are informally standardised.

 Men's kimono sleeves are only ever one length, and women's sleeves are limited to a short length suitable for almost all types of kimono, or a longer length used for only one type of formal young women's kimono.
-In the modern day, the two lengths of women's sleeve worn on kimono are furisode length, which almost reaches the floor, and a shorter length, used for every other variety of women's kimono.
+In the modern day, the two lengths of women's sleeve worn on kimonos are furisode length, which almost reaches the floor, and a shorter length, used for every other variety of women's kimono.

 Before WWII, the length of women's kimono sleeves varied, with sleeves gradually shortening as a woman got older.
 During WWII, due to shortage of fabric, the 'short' length of women's kimono sleeves became standardised, and post-WWII, the realm of long kimono sleeves was narrowly curtailed to the realm of furisode only – formal young women's and girl's kimono, where previously longer sleeves were seen on other varieties of dress, both formal and informal.
-Pre-WWII women's kimono are recognisable for their longer sleeves, which, though not furisode length, are longer than most women's kimono sleeves today.
+Pre-WWII women's kimonos are recognisable for their longer sleeves, which, though not furisode length, are longer than most women's kimono sleeves today.

 Young women are not limited to wearing only furisode, and outside of formal occasions that warrant it, can wear all other types of women's kimono which feature shorter sleeves.